-Above the LCL parcel vertical velocity is estimated at each model level using the Lagrangian parcel method, including the effects of entrainment, detrainment, and water loading (Frank and Cohen 1987; Bechtold et al. 2001).
-If vertical velocity remains positive over a depth exceeding a specified minimum cloud depth (typically 3-4 km), deep convection is activated using this USL.
+Above the LCL, parcel vertical velocity is estimated at each model level using the Lagrangian parcel method, including the effects of entrainment, detrainment, and water loading (Frank and Cohen 1987; Bechtold et al. 2001).
+If vertical velocity remains positive over a depth that exceeds a specified minimum cloud depth (typically 3-4 km), deep convection is activated using this USL.
 If not, the base of the potential USL is moved up one model layer and the procedure is repeated.
-This process continues until either the first suitable source layer is found, or the sequential search has moved up above the lowest 300 hPa of the atmosphere, where the search is terminated.
-This complete set of criteria comprises the trigger function, but note that the updraft model described in the next subsection plays an important role in determining cloud depth.
+This process continues until either the first suitable source layer is found or the sequential search has moved up above the lowest 300 hPa of the atmosphere, where the search is terminated.
+This complete set of criteria composes the trigger function, but note that the updraft model described in the next section plays an important role in determining cloud depth and, as a consequence, whether the parameterization is activated.

+b.
+Mass flux formulation

-b) mass flux formulation.
-Convective updrafts in the KF scheme are represented using a steady-state entraining/detraining plume model, as described in detail in KF (1990).
+Convective updrafts in the KF scheme are represented using a steady-state entraining-detraining plume model, where equivalent potential temperature ( $\theta_e$ ) and water vapor ( $q_v$ ) are both entrained and detrained, and detrainment also includes various hydrometeors, as described in detail in KF90.
 In this model, entrainment and detrainment rates are inversely proportional, with high entrainment (detrainment) rates being favored by high (low) parcel buoyancy and moist (dry) environments.
-In practice, the distinction between the updraft and the trigger function can become blurred because the specific formulation of the updraft can determine whether or not the specified minimum cloud depth for deep convection is achieved.
+In practice, the distinction between the updraft and the trigger function can become blurred because the specific formulation of the updraft can determine whether the specified minimum cloud depth for deep convection is achieved.

 Convective downdrafts are fueled by evaporation of condensate that is generated within the updraft.
 A fraction of this total condensate is made available for evaporation within the downdraft, based on empirical formulas for precipitation efficiency as a function of vertical wind shear and cloud-base height (Zhang and Fritsch 1986).
 This fraction effectively dictates the relative magnitudes between downdraft and updraft mass fluxes once other critical downdraft parameters are specified.
-These other parameters include the downdraft starting and ending levels, its relative humidity profile, and the characteristics and amounts of air that get entrained into the downdraft.
-The downdraft is specified to start at the level of minimum saturation equivalent potential temperature, $\theta{es}$ , with a mixture of updraft and environmental air.
+These other parameters include the downdraft starting and ending levels, its relative humidity profile, and the characteristics and amounts of entrained air.
+The downdraft is specified to start at the level of minimum saturation equivalent potential temperature $\theta{es}$ in the cloud layer with a mixture of updraft and environmental air.
 It is moved downward in a Lagrangian sense, with a specified entrainment rate (entraining environmental air only) and a fixed relative humidity of 100% above cloud base and 90% below cloud base.
-The downdraft is terminated if it becomes warmer than its environment or it reaches the surface.
-It is forced to detrain into the environment within and immediately above the termination level, such that the minimum depth of the detrainment layer is the same as the minimum depth of the USL, 60 mb.
+The downdraft is terminated if it becomes warmer than its environment or if it reaches the surface.
+It is forced to detrain into the environment within and immediately above the termination level, such that the minimum depth of the detrainment layer is the same as the minimum depth of the USL, 60 hPa.

-Environmental mass fluxes are required to compensate for the upward and downward transports in the updrafts and downdrafts, so that the net mass flux at any level in the column is zero.
-Formulation of these fluxes is described in KF (1993).
+Environmental mass fluxes are required to compensate for the upward and downward transports in the updrafts and downdrafts, so that the net convective mass flux at any level in the column is zero.
+This general framework for computing convective effects has been used for many years (e.g., Johnson 1976); the specific formulation for the KF scheme is described in KF93.